HarmoGnome is a metronome for harmonic rhythm. Its one-hot approach to tonality brings an intuitive and radically efficient tool to musical practice.

 1 ) Drag and Drop sequence creation -> sequences can be created, saved, and shared in a twitter-sized format

-3) Analysis -> the algorithm has the capacity to analyze and extrapolate from live audio.
-Uses should include analysis of repertoire, reactive music, and tagging of audio for live computer-based improvisation
+2) MIDI in – Analysis -> the algorithm has the capacity to analyze and extrapolate from live audio.
+Uses should include analysis of repertoire, dynamic/reactive music, and tagging of audio for live computer-based improvisation.

 A last note about harmony: It’s not just that it can be in binary.
 It’s that it should be in binary.
-Because harmony itself is a neural network.
+Because harmony itself can be employed as a special kind of neural network, a programmable and dynamic way of identifying possibility rather than fact.